 Asbestosis – Generally less dangerous than lung cancer or mesothelioma, asbestosis is still a debilitating condition.
 Victims usually experience long term occupational exposure to airborne asbestos.
 Over time, this leads to thickening of the lung tissue, making breathing difficult.
 It is associated with an increased risk of heart disease and lung cancer and smoking greatly increases the risk of lung cancer.
 It can manifest 7-9 years after exposure and lead to cardiac arrest and death.

 Pleural Plaque and Thickening – Technically not a cancer because it is benign, a pleural plaque is a sign of an asbestos-related issue.
 These occur where asbestos fibers enter the pleura (the thin covering that protects your internal organs) and become encased in a calcium covering.
 On their own plaques are not dangerous, but several together can lead to a condition called pleural thickening.
 This can put extra pressure on your internal organs and cause difficulty breathing.

-If you or your loved one has been diagnosed with an illness associated with asbestos, call Bergman Draper Ladenburg Hart.
-We have decades of experience helping mesothelioma and asbestos victims and have won more than $500 million for victims of asbestos exposure.
-If you are facing one of these devastating asbestos-related illnesses, you need an experienced asbestos litigation firm to fight for you.
+If you or your loved one has been diagnosed with mesothelioma, call Bergman Draper Ladenburg Hart.
+We have decades of experience helping mesothelioma victims and have won more than $500 million for our clients.

-Bergman Draper Ladenburg Hart handles more asbestos cases than any other firm in the Pacific Northwest and can help you, no matter where you are or what type of asbestos diagnosis you have.
-We focus exclusively on asbestos cases and helping victims like you.
-Call today for a no-cost, no-obligation consultation.
+Bergman Draper Ladenburg Hart handles more mesothelioma cases than any other firm in the Pacific Northwest and can help you too.
+We focus exclusively on mesothelioma cases and on rare occasion asbestosis and lung cancer cases.
 Contact us today for a free, no-obligation consultation.